 Keep the right reason in your mind:

-A Muslim should be filled with positivity, and negative speech is a hindrance to a Muslim’s spirituality.
 Do not be a party to Shaytan and destroy friendships and communities through your words.
 Share laughter, share joy, share inspiration with each other through kind words and actions.

 May Allah (SWT) protect us from backbiting and gossip, grant us the strength to prevent it, and the capability to honor each other.
 Ameen.